datamapper/datamapper.github.com/docs/misc.markdown

 {% endhighlight %}

-When DataMapper sees your `type` column declared as type <%= doc('Types::Discriminator') %>, it will automatically insert the class name of the object you've created and later instantiate that row as that class.
+When DataMapper sees your `type` column declared as type [Types::Discriminator][Types_Discriminator], it will automatically insert the class name of the object you've created and later instantiate that row as that class.
 It also supports deep inheritance, so doing Woman.all will select all women, mothers, and daughters (and deeper inherited classes if they exist).